Healthier Easy Gingerbread Cookies

 Pretty simple once it’s broken down into steps, right?

-First, you’ll want to make sure to having a piping bag on hand and the right piping tips.
-I like to use the wilton #1 and #2 round decorating tip.
+- For icing the cookies: make sure you having a piping bag on hand and the right piping tips.
+I like to use the Wilton #1 and #2 round decorating tip.
 These are the perfect decorating tips if you’re looking to make some fun designs on your cookies, or even just gingerbread men!

-Next, you’ll want to get the right icing consistency.
-This is the *only* part of the recipe that is a little bit trickier.
+- For icing consistency: This is the *only* part of the recipe that is a little bit trickier.
 If your icing is too thick, it will be hard to pipe on well.
 If it is too thin, it will leak.
 So how do you know the right consistency?
+(You’re looking for a “5-second consistency.”
+This means, if you run a knife through your icing, it should seep back together within 5 seconds.
+I found this video quite helpful for making royal icing & piping tips!)

 These gingerbread cookies are made with healthier ingredients than a traditional gingerbread cookie and are easy to make!

-- 1/2 cup butter (or dairy-free butter) at room temperature
+- 1/2 cup unsalted butter (or dairy-free butter) at room temperature

 - 1/2 cup organic cane sugar